dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`prayers.py`
 ------------------

-Write a program in Python to offer an index of prayers, ask for a choice of one of them - or none at all - and print out that prayer in full.
+Write a program to offer an index of prayers, ask for a choice of one of them - or none at all - and print out that prayer in full.
 Your choice of prayers is up to you.

 For example: